 4.1.
 Regularly hold seminars related to ethical corporate management

 The Legal Department and external lecturers jointly conduct seminars on topics such as "Prohibition of Receiving Improper Benefits," "Recusal Due to Conflict of Interest," and "Prohibition of Insider Trading" every year, which are mandatory for all employees.
 New employees are required to complete the digital course "Procedures for Ethical Management and Guidelines for Conduct" during the probation period.
-Through these seminars, we promote proper concepts, actively implement the value of honesty and integrity, strengthen corporate governance and risk control, and deeply plant the corporate culture of integrity in the core of our organization.
+Through these seminars, the Company promotes sound ethical principles, actively upholds the values of honesty and integrity, strengthens corporate governance and risk management, and firmly embeds a culture of integrity at the core of the organization.

 4.2.
 Formulation of "Procedures for Prevention of Insider Trading"